npaibrooklyn/stoic-advisor/README.md

 * Right click on project in Eclipse and click "Deploy to App Engine Standard...".

-* In the resulting window, select the google account associated with the cloud console and select cloud project (stoic-advisor) to push the application to.
+* In the resulting window, select the google account associated with the cloud console and select cloud project (for example: stoic-advisor) to push the application to.

 * Also, check the following:
     * "Promote deployed version to receive all traffic",